PyDataAgents/PyDataAgents/README.md

 ### Mapping
 an overview of all available mappings and their usage is given [here](docs/Mappings.md).
-<br>In general a `Mapping` defines the interaction between an `Adapter` and one or more `Buffer`s in term of how often, how many samples and which data/information (`addresses`) in the source or sink are being accessed.
+<br>In general a `Mapping` defines the interaction between an `Adapter` and one or more `Buffer`s in terms of how often, how many samples and which data/information (`addresses`) in the source or sink are being accessed.
-<br>The mapping defines this interaction and is used as data model to instantiate a background thread that runs for every specified `Mapping` and acquires or transfers the data from `Buffer`s to or from source or sinks.
+<br>The mapping defines this interaction and is used as data model to instantiate a background thread that runs for every specified `Mapping` and acquires or transfers the data from `Buffer`s to or from source or sinks using their respective `Adapter`s.
+You can view a `Mapping` as the receipe of a specific data connection to or from a system.

 ```python
 from pydag.mappings.Mapping from Mapping